p. Provisions, Contingent Liabilities and Contingent Assets:

 Costs and expenses are recognised when incurred and have been classified according to their nature.

-33. The Company has not carried out actuarial valuation as per the recommendations of Ind AS 15 issued by ICAI, and instead provided for Gratuity on accrual basis as per Management Estimates.
+32. The Company has not carried out actuarial valuation as per the recommendations of Ind AS 15 issued by ICAI, and instead provided for Gratuity on accrual basis as per Management Estimates.
 The management is of the opinion that the provision created in the books is sufficient considering the number of employees & it has provided the same in current year on ad-hoc basis.
-Provision towards retirement benefits has been considered in the Company's books, as per the recommendations of the Indian Accounting Standard - 15, Employee Benefits given in table below: -
+Provision towards retirement benefits has been considered in the Company's books, as per the recommendations of the Indian Accounting Standard - 15, Employee Benefits given in table below: - Net employee benefit expenses (recognized in Employee cost)

-37. (a).
-Provision for current tax has been made as per tire law stated in the Income Tax Act, 1961.
+36. (a) Provision for current tax has been made as per the law stated in the Income Tax

 As per Indian Accounting Standard - 24 Related Party Disclosures as prescribed under Companies (Accounting Standard) Rules, 2006, the Company's related parties and transactions are disclosed below:

-Carrying value of all the above financial assets and financial liabilities as at March 31, 2024, and March 31, 2023 approximate the fair value because of their short-term nature.
+Carrying value of all the above financial assets and financial liabilities as at March 31, 2025, and March 31, 2024 approximate the fair value because of their short¬ term nature.
 Difference between carrying amounts ad fair values of the said assets and liabilities subsequently measured at amortized cost is not significant in each of the years presented.

 (b) Fair value hierarchy